AayushkumarPathak/TpcChatBotFrontendClient-beta/README.md

 ## 📄 License

-This project is part of the TPC system for Global University of Excellence.
+This project is part of the TPC system for Lovely Professional University.

 ## 👥 Support